You Are Here: Home » Research Funding » Offices & Programs » Office of Training, Career Development and Workforce Diversity »

 For all Fellowship mechanisms.
 Whereas it is expected that the applicant will work with the mentor to develop the application, the applicant should write an original research plan consistent with the mentor’s funded research.
 Applicants should not simply be working towards fulfillment of specific aims already devised by the mentor.
 In addition, applicants are strongly advised not to write in the second person, or to refer to themselves in the third person.
 It is critical that NINDS and reviewers understand what the applicant is doing, what the applicant is proposing, what the applicant him/herself has written, and what has or will be done by others in the research environment.

-Applicants are STRONGLY encouraged to contact the NINDS Training Office before preparing an application, as NINDS will consider only those applications that are designed to support the training and development of scientists with interests relevant to the mission of NINDS.
-Eligible applicants must be enrolled in an MD program at an accredited medical school, accepted in a related scientific PhD program, and supervised by a mentor in that scientific discipline when the application is submitted.
+Applicants are encouraged to contact the before preparing an application, as NINDS will consider only those applications that are designed to support the training and development of scientists with interests relevant to the mission of NINDS.